 - Make sure kids can take off their masks.
 Kids older than 2 should be able to take a mask off, but that requires that you provide a mask that is easy for kids to take off.
 Masks that tie in the back, for example, may provide too much challenge for kids, where a mask that tucks around the ears is easier for kids to remove, if needed.

 - Make sure masks are comfortable.
-In a rush, we whipped together poorly sized masks made from particularly scratchy bandanas, safety pins and hair ties—a bad move.
+A few months back we we hurriedly whipped together poorly sized masks made from particularly scratchy bandanas, safety pins and hair ties—a bad move.
 It took much convincing to get our 5-year old to even try a new mask after that.
 Lesson learned.
 To the extent you can, make sure your child’s mask is soft, properly sized and easy on the ears.

 - Pick fun masks.
 If you can, pick masks made in colors or patterns that your kids like.
 The masks will be less scary—even fun to look at—in the mirror.
 Click here for soft and effective kid-sized masks.